mattmaas/hackathon/README.md

   }
 );

-// give a few positive examples and a custom concept clarifai.positive('http://example.com/car.jpg', 'car');
+// Give a few positive examples and a name for the custom concept. clarifai.positive('http://example.com/car.jpg', 'car');

-// give a few negative examples and a custom concept clarifai.negative('http://example.com/not-a-car.jpg', 'car');
+// Give a few negative examples and a name for the custom concept. clarifai.negative('http://example.com/not-a-car.jpg', 'car');

-// train the platform on your custom concept clarifai.train('car');
+// Train the platform on your custom concept. clarifai.train('car');

-// ask the platform to make a prediction on a new image and your custom concept clarifai.predict('http://example.com/a-new-car.jpg', 'car');
+// Ask for a prediction on a new image with your custom concept. clarifai.predict('http://example.com/a-new-car.jpg', 'car');
 ```